WhoshouldIsee Tracks

 How Often Should Odour Assessors be Screened?

-Can My Lab Adopt EN 13725:2022 Without UKAS Accreditation?
+Can a Lab Follow EN 13725:2022 Without UKAS Accreditation?

-What Improvements Did the 2022 Revision Bring for Site Operators?
+What Did the 2022 Revision Improve?

 It strengthened health and safety guidance, introduced stricter sampling procedures, and clarified measurement uncertainty.
 This helps operators achieve more reliable, safe odour assessment.